-Explains and successfully applies the elements of design and the principles of design relating to digital products and/or solutions.
+Applies and justifies the use of the elements of design and the principles of design to modify/create a digital product and/or solution relevant to a design brief.

-Applies compositional rules and typography relevant to a design brief consistently, with detailed and relevant annotations, providing reasons for their use.
+Consistently applies compositional rules and typography, relevant to a design brief, with detailed and relevant annotations, providing reasons for the use.